 The immigration officer may grant you a visitor permission which allows you to stay for a maximum of 3 months.
 In certain unforeseen circumstances, this visitor permission may be extended.

 If you wish to stay in Ireland for longer than this you must apply for permission to remain by registering with your local immigration office.
-In Dublin this is in the Garda National Immigration Bureau (GNIB), and outside Dublin it is the local garda district headquarters – see ‘Where to apply’ below.
+In Dublin this is the Burgh Quay Registration Office and outside Dublin it is your regional registration office or local garda district headquarters – see ‘Where to apply’ below.
 You can read more in our document, Registration of non-EEA nationals in Ireland.

 However, visa-required nationals who have entered Ireland on a C visa cannot extend their permission to remain.
 They must leave and apply for a D visa from outside Ireland if they wish to return.